meefik/neux/README.md

 > **Attention!**
 >
-> When deleting or replacing the tracking object/array in the calculated field, all binding is lost.
+> 1. When deleting or replacing the tracking object/array in the calculated field, all binding is lost.
+> 2. In calculated fields, binding occurs only with those fields that are called during initialization.

 Watching for state changes